shawnbrown/get_reader/README.md

 *obj* type cannot be determined automatically, you can call one of the "`from_x()`" constructor methods directly.

-When reading data from a path, a file-like object is created and handled implicitly.
+When *obj* is a path, a file object is implicitly created and handled internally.
 This underlying file is automatically closed when the iterator is exhausted, when the reader is deleted, or—if used as a context manager—when exiting the `with` statement.
 Users can explicitly close the underlying file by calling the reader's `close()` method.
-When reading data from a file-like object, the user is responsible for properly closing the file.
+However, when the given *obj* is a file-like object (rather than a path), users are responsible for properly closing the file themselves.

 Using auto-detection: